PRIDE-R/archive-annual-trends/README.md

 # A draft of the pipeline

 The two first parts are carried out in this document.
-The data visualisation part will be generated and published separatelly and referenced from here.
+The data visualisation part will be generated and published separately and referenced from here.

 **Data acquisition**